Rosalind Franklin University of Medicine and Science Mission Statement

 Physician Assistant Program Mission Statement

-The mission of the Physician Assistant Program is to educate and prepare competent, compassionate, and ethical physician assistant leaders who, as integral members of the interprofessional healthcare team, will provide quality medical care.
+The mission of the Physician Assistant Program is to educate and prepare competent, compassionate, and ethical physician assistant leaders who, as integral members of the interprofessional healthcare team, will provide quality patient-centered care.

 Physician Assistant Program Vision Statement